“Etiamsi daremus non esse Deum”

-In the white marble courtroom, the nine sitting justices are not the only presiding presence.
-High above the mahogany bench, are the figures of 18 historical lawgivers from different races and ethnicities, meant to depict diverse legal traditions and heritages from around the world that have directly or indirectly shaped the concept of law and justice in America.
+The main courtroom of the US Supreme Court is awe inspiring, with it’s high ceiling, Ionic pillars and the sheer white marble everywhere.
+The nine sitting justices are not the only presiding presence.
+High above the mahogany bench, are the figures of 18 historical lawgivers from different races and ethnicity, meant to depict diverse legal tradition and heritage from around the world that have directly or indirectly shaped the concept of law and justice in America.

-The South Wall Frieze depicts personalities from the ancient pre-Christian world and includes Menes, Hammurabi, Moses, Solomon, Lycurgus, Solon, Draco, Confucius, and Octavian.
+The South Wall Frieze depicts personalities from the ancient pre-Christian world.
+It includes Menes, Hammurabi, Moses, Solomon, Lycurgus, Solon, Draco, Confucius, and Octavian.

 The North Wall Frieze shows lawgivers from the Middle Ages on and includes representations of Justinian, Muhammad, Charlemagne, John of England, Louis IX of France, Hugo Grotius, Sir William Blackstone, John Marshall, and Napoleon.

 The courtroom of the US Supreme Court.
-The two friezes with the 18 lawgivers, are on the left and right walls and not within the frame of this photo.
+The three friezes with the 18 lawgivers, are high up on the walls.

 Let’s take a closer look at some of those dudes on the friezes…..